Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 # Memory Game

-[Memory Game](https://ahmedaboujeeb.github.io/milestone2/) is a very cool and simple game that tests your memory, Memory Game is also known as Match Up.
-Memory Game is a card game that consists of 16 cards and 8 colors, each 2 cards have a unique color.
+[Memory Game](https://ahmedaboujeeb.github.io/milestone2/) is a very cool and simple game that tests your memory, its is also known as Match Up.
+Memory Game is a card game that consists of 16 cards and 8 colors, each 2 cards have a unique color and your job is to remember where they are and match them.
+Cards will be shuffled ever new game, so it's a new challenge vereytime.

 ## UX

-Link to [wireframes](https://github.com/ahmedaboujeeb/milestone2/blob/master/assets/wireframes/Milestone%202%20WF.pdf) designed by Balsamiq.
+Link to [wireframes](https://github.com/ahmedaboujeeb/milestone2/blob/master/assets/wireframes/Milestone%202%20WF.pdf) designed with Balsamiq.

 #### As a User...

 - I want to have fun playing the game.
 - I want to restart the game.
+- I want to navigate through the website.
 - I want to learn more about the game.
 - I want to learn the rules of the game.
-- I want to find top players.
+- I want to find top players on the map.
 - I want to follow Memory Game on social media.

 ## Features

 ### Existing Features

  - Navbar: allows you to navigate around the webpage and move to the section you want.
-It also collapses on small devices e.g mobile.
+It also collapses on small devices e.g mobile and tuen into a toggle that you can click on to expand.
  - Game
-   - Start button: click the button to start the timer and be able to click on the cards.
+   - Start button: click the button to start the timer and be able to click on the cards, and play the game.
-   - Reset button: click to restart the timer and hide and shuffle all cards.
+   - Reset button: click to restart the timer, hide and shuffle all cards.
    - Clickable cards that show color when clicked.
 - Google maps:
+   - Allows you to find where the top players are located on a map.
+   - Have a cluster button.
+   - Zoom in and zoom out buttons.
+   - Navigate and move the maps around.

 ### Future Features